 - 1) Preservation and renovation of existing structures using public financing, in a manner similar to the recent investments in Huntington Gardens in the Lee District.
-It should be noted that this is consistent with the Comprehensive Plan Policy Plan Housing element, which states that the county should support maximize federal and state programs, including regional fair share allocations and VHDA assistance. - 2) Replacement of units on-site, with attention to unit size and income levels served, as part of a redevelopment; and - 3) Replacement of units through new development across the corridor.
+It should be noted that this is consistent with the Comprehensive Plan Policy Plan Housing element, which states that the county should support maximize federal and state programs, including regional fair share allocations and VHDA assistance. - Replacement of units on-site, with attention to unit size and income levels served serving like incomes to the extent feasible, as part of a redevelopment; and - 3) Replacement of units through new development across the corridor.
 It is desirable that the replacement units would be in or near mixed-use centers, such as community business centers, or near transit, to provide access to employment opportunities.
-It is also desirable that replacement units serve like incomes as the replaced units, to the extent feasible.

-• Principle 2: Use the of Equity Lens of One Fairfax
+It is also desirable that replacement units serve like incomes as the replaced units, to the extent feasible. - Principle 2: Use the of Equity Lens of One Fairfax

 The Fairfax County Board of Supervisors and the Fairfax County School Board adopted the One Fairfax racial and social equity policy in 2017, to ensure all individuals in our community have an opportunity to reach their highest level of personal achievement.
 Stable, affordable and high-quality housing is the key to increasing access to opportunities and ensuring all residents can prosper.
 The demographics of households along the corridor who are at risk of displacement through redevelopment include high percentages of black and Latino households with extremely low to low incomes as designated by HUD income guidelines.
-Recommendations to address preservation and production of affordable housing in the must be evaluated and determined through the following considerations:
+Recommendations to address preservation and production of affordable housing in the must be evaluated and determined through the following considerations: The Embark Richmond Highway Corridor plan speaks to equity in decision making for public policy and service delivery, based on One Fairfax.
+In using the equity lens of One Fairfax, factors to be considered for housing recommendations include employing the county's strategies for equity, such as:

-- who will benefit from or be burdened by proposed actions; - will these strategies create vulnerabilities for low income households of color or foster opportunities; and - will the final action advance racial equity and mitigate unintended consequences.

-Principle 3: Future Housing Development Should Reflect Community Needs
+- Determining who will benefit from or be burdened by proposed actions; - will these strategies createAddressing community vulnerabilities for low income households of color or fosterand fostering opportunities; and - will the final action advance Advancing racial equity and mitigatemitigating unintended consequences. - Principle 3: Future Housing Development Should Reflect Community Needs